 Academically, Charlene holds a Bachelor of Music in Vocal Performance from The University of Western Ontario as well as a Post-Baccalaureate Diploma in Voice Performance from The University of Manitoba, wherein she concurrently completed an Opera Apprenticeship program with Manitoba Opera.
 Charlene also received a Masters Degree in Vocal Performance and Pedagogy from The University of Toronto under the tutelage of Mary Morrison, with whom she continues to work.

-Currently, Charlene is pursuing a PhD in Music and Health Sciences at The University of Toronto under the supervision of Dr. Michael Thaut and Dr. Tim Bressmann.
+Charlene is currently a PhD Candidate in Music and Health Sciences at The University of Toronto under the supervision of Dr. Michael Thaut and Dr. Tim Bressmann.
 Using singing voice pedagogy teaching directives, her dissertation research explores ways of influencing oral-nasal balance in speech and singing in typical speakers and speakers with hypernasality.